How to Manage Routine Property Inspections

 - How much notice do I need to give the tenant?

 - What should I look out for during the inspection?

 - How should I record the results of the inspection?

-- What should I do afterwards?
+- What should I do after the rental property inspection?

 What is a routine inspection?